Attached vs. Detached Infill Homes: What’s the Difference?

 Detached Infills: Stand-Alone

-In other words, it’s a stand-alone house.
+In other words, a detached infill is a stand-alone house.

 Attached Infills: Common Wall

 Attached infills are built in pairs and have a common wall between them.
-Such infills inner city homes are sometimes also categorized as a duplex-style and are almost always built on 50-foot wide lots to maximize space, allowing for a floorplan with 21-feet of width on either side.
+Such infills inner city homes are sometimes also categorized as a duplex-style (semi-detached).
+They are almost always built on 50-foot wide lots to maximize space, allowing for a floorplan with 21-feet of width on either side.

 What is a Semi-Detached Home?

 You might see the term "semi-detached" when browsing MLS® listings.
 If you don't know already from reading above, a semi-detached home means that the home is attached to another dwelling by a common wall.

 Often seen at duplex-style developments with a semi-detached sub-class are houses built in twos, threes or fours with similar layouts.

-Infill Dimensions: What's Best for You?
+Infill Styles: What's Best for You?

 Evaluating the pros and cons of each style will come in handy when deciding on which type of infill home to buy in Calgary.
 Also check out our guide to the Suburban vs. Urban Living: Pros and Cons today.

-More Inner City Buyers’ Guides
+More Inner City Buyer Guides